 DAY 1: ARRIVAL IN UGANDA – ENTEBBE INTERNATIONAL AIRPORT

-Meet you at Entebbe Airport or in a hotel in Kampala by our representative for an early start for the town of Kasese, a six hour drive on tarmac roads.
+Meet you at Entebbe Airport or in a hotel in Kampala by our representative for an early start for the town of Kasese, a six-hour drive on tarmac roads.
 Check into Rwenzori Mountaineering Safari Lodge, at the foot of the Rwenzoris for dinner and overnight.
 You should leave any excess clothing and valuables at the hotel – they will lock them up for you.
 Pack your bag carefully for the climb – remember the weight limit of 12 kg, and ensure that everything has been stored to keep dampness away – especially items like your camera.

-Leave some ‘bin bags’ in an outer pocket of your bag, and show the porters where they are so that in case of rain they can quickly cover your bag.
+Leave some ‘bin bags’ in the outer pocket of your bag, and show the porters where they are so that in case of rain they can quickly cover your bag.
 Keep one out for your personal backpack too.

 The Rwenzori Mountaineering Safari lodge, located at the foot of the Rwenzori Mountains, is just outside the hustle and bustle of Rwenzori foothill with excellent views.
 The rooms all have en-suite bathrooms and are very clean and comfortable.
-Large bar and dining areas ensure a little peace and tranquility before your hiking starts.
+Large bar and dining areas ensure a little peace and tranquillity before your hiking starts.

 DAY 2: TRAILHEAD TO NYABITABA